niftynei/droidtalks/drawables/drawables.md

 ——

+### View Render Passes
+- __*Measurement*__
+- Layout
+- __*Draw*__

+^ Views are kind of like complicated wrappers for drawables.
+(Very complicated wrappers).
+^ The drawable interacts with the View during the measurement, layout, and draw cycles

+——

 ### Measurement
 - View queries the Drawable for its desired size, using getIntrinsic

+^ Every view does this a little bit differently

+—

+### Measurement
+- View queries the Drawable for its desired size, using getIntrinsic
 - View uses the dimens of the Drawable to calculate its dimens and reports back its size to parent

 ^ Every view does this a little bit differently

+—

+### Draw
+- Calculates the bounds for that drawable*

+^ * Calculating the bounds for the drawable can happen any time after the measurement of the view has happened

+—

+### Draw
+- Calculates the bounds for that drawable*
+- Sets bounds on the drawable.

+^ * Calculating the bounds for the drawable can happen any time after the measurement of the view has happened

+^ The contract between the drawable and the view that you’re constructing isn’t set in stone.
+How they interact depends on the view that you’re drawing.

 —